"American Pie" - the Irish in the US

 1870 NY Federal Census ... so much fun, they did it twice?

 Well no actually, but take it from me and watch out for this little curve ball in any search results you get back from US census collections for this year (Ancestry has them under their worldwide subscription.)
-Apparently, New Yorkers were not happy with the census that was done at the same time as the rest of the US in June 1870 as they believed the city's population had been underestimated and so they decided to go through it all over again in January 1871!
-Hence you might get back 2 records that look almost identical but not quite - study both carefully and make up your mind as to what to believe in either!
+Apparently, New Yorkers were not happy with the census that was done at the same time as the rest of the US in June 1870 as they believed the city's population had been underestimated.
+So they decided to go through it all over again in January 1871!
+Hence you might get back 2 records that look almost identical but not quite - study both carefully and make up your mind as to what to believe in either version!
+And of course, be sure to record the information from the second attempt with the different date, 6 months later.
+Note, too that although it took place in January 1871, all the records and images are still bundled together with the rest of the 1870 US census.

 Well no actually, but take it from me and watch out for this little curve ball in any search results you get back from US census collections for this year (Ancestry has them under their worldwide subscription.)
-Apparently, New Yorkers were not happy with the census that was done at the same time as the rest of the US in June 1870 as they believed the city's population had been underestimated and so they decided to go through it all over again in January 1871!
-Hence you might get back 2 records that look almost identical but not quite - study both carefully and make up your mind as to what to believe in either!
+Apparently, New Yorkers were not happy with the census that was done at the same time as the rest of the US in June 1870 as they believed the city's population had been underestimated.
+So they decided to go through it all over again in January 1871!
+Hence you might get back 2 records that look almost identical but not quite - study both carefully and make up your mind as to what to believe in either version!
+And of course, be sure to record the information from the second attempt with the different date, 6 months later.
+Note, too that although it took place in January 1871, all the records and images are still bundled together with the rest of the 1870 US census.

 Townland of Origin ... so much more than the title suggests!

-Although he hasn't updated the site in several years due to other commitments, Joe Buggy's Townland of Origin website is still a fantastic resource for all things genealogical in not just the US of A but also Canada, another very important destination for Irish emigrants.
-In addition to his well-written and informative blog articles, you will find details of his publications ("Finding your ancestors in New York City" looks like the definitive guide on the subject) and his own favourite links and tips.
-In particular, there is a link to the Irish Directories Database, a resource he has created in collaboration with another generous Irish genie, Shane Wilson, which gives information for many Irish trade and commercial directories.
+Although he hasn't updated the site in several years due to other commitments, Joe Buggy's Townland of Origin archived website is still a fantastic resource for all things genealogical in not just the US of A but also Canada, another very important destination for Irish emigrants.
+In addition to his well-written and informative blog articles, you will find details of his publications ("Finding your Irish Ancestors in New York City" looks like the definitive guide on the subject) and his own favourite links and tips.

-Although he hasn't updated the site in several years due to other commitments, Joe Buggy's Townland of Origin website is still a fantastic resource for all things genealogical in not just the US of A but also Canada, another very important destination for Irish emigrants.
-In addition to his well-written and informative blog articles, you will find details of his publications ("Finding your ancestors in New York City" looks like the definitive guide on the subject) and his own favourite links and tips.
-In particular, there is a link to the Irish Directories Database, a resource he has created in collaboration with another generous Irish genie, Shane Wilson, which gives information for many Irish trade and commercial directories.
+Although he hasn't updated the site in several years due to other commitments, Joe Buggy's Townland of Origin archived website is still a fantastic resource for all things genealogical in not just the US of A but also Canada, another very important destination for Irish emigrants.
+In addition to his well-written and informative blog articles, you will find details of his publications ("Finding your Irish Ancestors in New York City" looks like the definitive guide on the subject) and his own favourite links and tips.

 Navigating the US Library and Genealogical Society Scene

-Incidentally, the Allen County Library is also a generous donor of free digitised texts to the Internet Archive and I've found many that relate to Ireland - searching with "Allen County Library Ireland" revealed 629 volumes at the last count.
+Incidentally, the Allen County Library is also a generous donor of free digitised texts to the Internet Archive and I've found many that relate to Ireland - searching with "Allen County Library Ireland" revealed over 600 volumes at the last count.

-Incidentally, the Allen County Library is also a generous donor of free digitised texts to the Internet Archive and I've found many that relate to Ireland - searching with "Allen County Library Ireland" revealed 629 volumes at the last count.
+Incidentally, the Allen County Library is also a generous donor of free digitised texts to the Internet Archive and I've found many that relate to Ireland - searching with "Allen County Library Ireland" revealed over 600 volumes at the last count.